JugalGajjar/MalCodeAI-AI-Powered-Malicious-Code-Detection/README.md

 ## 🛠 Features

-- **Code Intent Verification** – Uses DeepSeek Coder V2 to generate a description of the code and compare it with the user-provided description.
+- **Code Intent Verification** – Uses Qwen2.5-Coder-3B-instruct to generate a description of the code and compare it with the user-provided description.
 - **Program Decomposition** – Splits the program into independent code components for analysis.
 - **Security Scoring** – Assigns a robustness score (1-10) to each component based on its security and fail-safety.
 - **Deep Security Inspection** – Analyzes vulnerable components (score < 5) for threats, backdoors, and exploits.
-- **Explainability & Mitigation** – Provides detailed reports on vulnerabilities and suggests fixes.
+- **Explainability & Mitigation** – Explains the possible ways in which your code can be exploited from a red-hat perspective and sugests code fixes to eradicate threats.

 ---